MPhil: minimum 12 months full time; minimum 24 months part time

 Visit our postgraduate application site.

 Applications are considered throughout the year although specific deadlines for funding may apply.
-Further application advice is available from the Faculty of Science, Agriculture and Engineering.

 There are three possible start dates for your research degree: